mypiaware/virtual-radar-server-installation/README.md

   * [Database Writer Plugin](http://www.virtualradarserver.co.uk/Documentation/DatabaseWriter/Default.aspx)
   * [Tile Server Cache Plugin](http://www.virtualradarserver.co.uk/Download.aspx#panel-tileservercache)
   * [Web Admin Plugin](http://www.virtualradarserver.co.uk/Download.aspx#panel-web-admin)
+  * Feed Filter Plugin (only available with the preview version of VRS)

 ## Language Packs

-This VRS installation script will download and install the language packs created for VRS.
-Based on the current language set for the Linux operating system, the VRS server settings interface will automatically set the language for the VRS server settings interface.
+This VRS installation script will download and install the language packs that will be used by the VRS server settings interface.
+Based on the current language set for the Linux operating system, the VRS server settings interface will automatically set the language to be used.
 Not all languages are supported.
 [More info](http://www.virtualradarserver.co.uk/Download.aspx#panel-translations)

 ## Download Additional Files